runekn/x4-reactive-docking/README.md

 3. *I wanna fix your shitty code*
 	- You are very welcome to make requests to the [github](https://github.com/runekn/x4-reactive-docking).

+4. *When I change the pilot or take manual control of a ship the Reactive mode is removed?*
+	- Yes, the only way I know to transfer changes from UI to the escort script is to use the pilot's blackboard.
+So the reactive mode is attached to the pilot.

+## Known bugs

+* Error logs on changing pilot on ship that had reactive mode enabled.
+Though it doesn't seem to have an impact.

 ## TODO

 * v1